 For example, your logo is an intangible asset that holds value.
 But, you created the logo within your business.
 You did not buy the rights to the logo from another company.
 You will not record the logo on the balance sheet.

 Do you need a simple way to record all your company’s assets?
-Patriot’s basic accounting software is made for small business owners and is completely cloud based.
-We offer free, U.S.-based support.
+Patriot’s accounting software is made for small business owners and is completely cloud-based.
+We offer free, USA-based support.
 Try it for free today.